Hans Faber

 The Frisians, strengthened by the miracle in faith of victory, were so overpowering in their charge that it made the Norsemen flight.
 The enemy left 10,377 dead men on the battlefield.
 Many of them were killed during their flight over the river.
 The stone on which archbishop Rimbert kneeled was kept for a long time in the Ludger Church (Ludgeri Kirche in Norden.
 Saint Ludger, by the way, is a Frisian born at modern Zuilen in the Netherlands.
 Read our blog post to learn more about him), and on the hill where he received his prayer, the trees and grass always remained green.

 The stone Rimbert prayed on with his knees, known as the Warzenstein 'Warts' stone', can still be seen at the old graveyard of the town of Norden.
 The water collected in the holes of the stone is said to be medicinal.
 Go there when it rains, which shouldn't be too difficult.
 Others say, the original stone is buried somewhere below the Ludger Church.
 What's more interesting, is that the Warzenstein is a cup-mark stone, also called a Näpfchenstein in German, or napjessteen in Dutch.
 Similar stones can be found in the village of Holwierde in province Groningen, a stone called Duivelsteen 'devil’s stone', and also on the graveyard of the village of Rinsumageest in province Friesland.
 The use of these stones probably dates back to pagan times and practices.
 According to tradition, these cup marks were used for offering to elves, and the scrapings were being used as medicine.
 The fact Rimbert preferred to put his knees on a stone instead of on the soft clay of Frisia, might indicate the stone already had a tradition of magic.
-What other possible reason could he have for putting his knees on a rock?
+What other possible reason could he have for putting his knees on an uncomfortable piece of rock?

 Frisian Freedom myth

-According to legend the Frisians east of the river Ems, were given the so-called 'freedom privileges' by king Charles the Fat after the Battle of Norditi.
+According to legend the Frisians east of the River Ems, were given the so-called 'freedom privileges' by King Charles the Fat after the Battle of Norditi.
 Privileges which meant they weren't subordinate to any other lord than the Holy Roman Emperor himself.

 This is all together a whole different freedom legend from the one that existed among their fellow Frisians living more to the west.
 More about that freedom privilege in our post Magnus’ Choice.
 The Origins of the Frisian Freedom.